yaegashi/pswa/hugo/content/admin/index.md

 ---
 title: Admin
-date: 2021-11-12
+date: 2021-11-13
 ---

 This is the admin area.
-You must have the `admin` role to get here.
+You should have the `admin` role to get here.